What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 What are the downsides of 5G for the consumer?

 Two major downsides of 5G are that it’s expensive to install (yes, you’ll see the costs passed along in your cellphone bills), and it will take quite a while before the network is available outside major urban areas.
-It’s essentially the construction of an entirely new cellular network, and that’s a massive undertaking.Local health departments review contact tracing procedures
+It’s essentially the construction of an entirely new cellular network, and that’s a massive undertaking.More: Mobile phones keep tracking your location without consent, but a new system can finally stop it

 What are the diplomatic concerns with 5G?